About

 History of Washington Middle School

 In 1912, Franklin High School opened, and Franklin School became Washington Elementary School.
 The first principal was Nellie Goodhue.
 It remained an elementary school until 1938, when it became a center for 7th and 8th grade students.
 In 1945 it became Washington Junior High School.
-By 1957 the school was very crowded, surrounded by 16 portables, in a cosmopolitan neighborhood serving Caucasian, Jewish, Asian, and African American students.
+By 1957, the school was very crowded, surrounded by 16 portables.
+It served a cosmopolitan neighborhood of Caucasian, Jewish, Asian, and African American students.

-In 1958, because of overcrowding, the School Board authorized the purchase of land on Jackson Street between 21st and 23rd Avenues for a new building, dedicated in April 1964, costing $2,456,000 with the most fragrant front entrance of any school in the city, thanks to Gai’s bakery across the street.
+In 1958, because of overcrowding, the School Board authorized the purchase of land on Jackson Street between 21st and 23rd Avenues for a new building.
+It was dedicated in April 1964, costing $2,456,000.
+It was known as the most fragrant front entrance thanks to Gai’s bakery across the street.

-In 1968, Washington became Garfield B serving grades 9 through 12, with a very fine career education program: An automotive-technology facility considered one of the best in the state, a comprehensive day-care center, a restaurant and food preparation area, a dry cleaning plant and a cosmetology classroom.
+In 1968, Washington became Garfield B serving grades 9 through 12.
+It had a strong career education program including: An automotive-technology facility, a day-care center, a restaurant and food preparation area, a dry cleaning plant and a cosmetology classroom.

 In 1976, Garfield High moved from its B campus and consolidated its program on one campus.
 Pacific jointly shared the building with the School Age Parent Continuation program through June 1973, both programs serving populations with special needs.